“When you avoid tough conversations, you trade short-term discomfort for long-term dysfunction.” – Peter Bromberg, leader, speaker, coach

 3. Get into the Right Mindset

-Approach the conversation calmly, respectfully, and with good intent.
+Approach the conversation calmly, neutrally, respectfully, and with good intent.

 4. Listen First

 Stay neutral.
-Let the other person speak first – and listen fully, without interrupting.
+Let the other person speak first.
+You should listen fully and without interrupting.

 5. Discuss Perspectives, Not Personalities